 The content and themes of the previous unit are synthesised through the design of a small building, focusing on relationships between architecture and time.
 Whilst the first half of the unit focuses on site analysis, research and design strategy, the second focuses on lighting, structure, materiality and finish.

-You'll develop the knowledge to address a reasonably complex design programme with elements of self selection.
+There’s six units across the second year, which will challenge you to experiment, explore and test theories, designs and materials.
 The potential for specialised learning and the implications of different choices of direction will become clearer, with personal preferences emerging.

 You'll focus on the ways in which architecture can establish social, political, physical and environmental dialogues with wider, as well as immediate, conditions.
 The importance of identifying and then developing or suppressing these relationships consciously through the design of external space will be interrogated.